Ledecky wins record 13th medal with a silver. Summer McIntosh and Kate Douglass strike gold

-NANTERRE, France (AP) — Another romp for Summer McIntosh.
-A gold medal for Kate Douglass.
-And, to cap things off, a record-breaking night for Katie Ledecky.
+On a night when Canadian phenom Summer McIntosh romped to another victory and Kate Douglass claimed a gold for the Americans, Ledecky collected the 13th medal of her stellar career to become the most decorated woman in swimming history Thursday.

-With a silver in the 4x200-meter freestyle relay Thursday night, Ledecky collected the 13th medal of her stellar career to become the most decorated female in swimming history.
+Ledecky and three American teammates took silver in the 4x200-meter freestyle relay, trailing an Australian squad led by individual gold medalists Mollie O'Callaghan and Ariarne Titmus.

-She would've preferred it to be gold, but that went to an Australian squad led by gold medalists Mollie O'Callaghan and Ariarne Titmus.
+“There’s always pressure, but I think we were just going out there to do the best we could and win a medal and whatever records come with that medal will come and that’s what happened,” said Erin Gemmell, who took the anchor leg after Ledecky went third.

 McIntosh cruised to victory in the 200 butterfly, dealing American Regan Smith a familiar silver-medal finish.